Getting Your Custody Order Recognized & Enforced in the U.S

 • You do not need a custody order to seek return under the Hague Convention.

-• You need a custody or visitation order in order to use the UCCJEA’s expedited enforcement procedures.
+• You need a custody or visitation order to use the UCCJEA’s expedited enforcement procedures.

 Speed